Taiwan: LGBTQ rights

+Taiwan has an annual pride event, Taiwan Pride.
+It currently holds the record for the largest LGBTQ gathering in East Asia, rivaling Tel Aviv Pride in Israel.
+The event draws more than 200,000 people.

 Economy

 The quick industrialization and rapid growth of Taiwan during the latter half of the 20th century has been called the "Taiwan Miracle".
 Taiwan is one of the "Four Asian Tigers" alongside Hong Kong, South Korea and Singapore.
 As of October 2022, Taiwan is the 21st largest economy in the world by nominal GDP.

-Since 2001, agriculture constituted less than 2 per cent of GDP, down from 32 per cent in 1951.
-Unlike its neighbours, South Korea and Japan, the Taiwanese economy is dominated by small and medium-sized enterprises, rather than the large business groups.
-Traditional labour-intensive industries are steadily being moved offshore and with more capital and technology-intensive industries replacing them.
+Since 2001, agriculture constituted less than 2 percent of GDP, down from 32 percent in 1951.
+Unlike its neighbors, South Korea and Japan, the Taiwanese economy is dominated by small and medium-sized enterprises, rather than the large business groups.
+Traditional labor-intensive industries are steadily being moved offshore and with more capital and technology-intensive industries replacing them.
 High-technology science parks have sprung up in Taiwan.

 Today Taiwan has a dynamic, capitalist, export-driven economy with gradually decreasing state involvement in investment and foreign trade.
 In keeping with this trend, some large government-owned banks and industrial firms are being privatized.
 Exports have provided the primary impetus for industrialization.
 The trade surplus is substantial, and Taiwan remained one of the world's largest forex reserve holders.
-Taiwan's total trade in 2022 reached US$907 billion, according to Taiwan's Ministry of Finance.
+Taiwan's total trade in 2022 reached US$907 billion.
 Both exports and imports for the year reached record levels, totaling US$479.52 billion and US$427.60 billion, respectively.
-China, United States and Japan are Taiwan's top 3 largest trading partners, accounting for over 40 per cent of Taiwan's total trade.
+China, United States and Japan are Taiwan's three largest trading partners, accounting for over 40 percent of total trade.

-Since the beginning of the 1990s, the economic ties between Taiwan and China have been extensive.
-In 2002, China's share surpassed the United States to become Taiwan's largest export market for the first time.
-China is also the most important target of Taiwan's outward foreign direct investment.
+Since the beginning of the 1990s, economic ties between Taiwan and China have been extensive.
+In 2002, China surpassed the United States to become Taiwan's largest export market for the first time.
+China is also the most important target of outward foreign direct investment.
 From 1991 to 2022, more than US$200 billion have been invested in China by Taiwanese companies.
 China hosts around 4,200 Taiwanese enterprises and over 240,000 Taiwanese work in China.
 Although the economy of Taiwan benefits from this situation, some have expressed the view that the island has become increasingly dependent on the mainland Chinese economy.
-A 2008 white paper by the Department of Industrial Technology states that "Taiwan should seek to maintain stable relation with China while continuing to protect national security, and avoiding excessive 'Sinicization' of Taiwanese economy."
 Others argue that close economic ties between Taiwan and mainland China would make any military intervention by the PLA against Taiwan very costly, and therefore less probable.